MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-app-ratings.md

 # Get app ratings

 Use this method in the Microsoft Store analytics API to get aggregate ratings data in JSON format for a given date range and other optional filters.
-This information is also available in the [Reviews report](../publish/reviews-report.md) in the Windows Dev Center dashboard.
+This information is also available in the [Reviews report](../publish/reviews-report.md) in Partner Center.

 ## Prerequisites